What is Annual Percentage Rate?

 - Auto Loans

-Depending on the specific circumstances surrounding the financing, additional fees could include:
+Depending on the specific circumstances of the financing, the additional fees incurred on the side could include:

 - Underwriting Fees